 Similarly, retailer Home Depot sells a device called a post level, which is a spirit level specifically designed for driving wooden posts into the ground.
 “It is sold alongside two other items that would normally go in different departments: posts and mailboxes,” Ross explains.
 “Most people have never heard of a post level and don’t know that they need it,” he adds.
 By understanding the context of the customer, Home Depot can nevertheless make an easy upsell.

 However, digital channels offer a wealth of information about a customer’s context at a given point in time.
 This information is rarely used in isolation.
 Just as personalised marketing incorporates older techniques such as market segmentation, so too could contextual information be used in conjunction with, for example, identity data such as an individual’s name or age.
-What distinguishes it from personalisation, however, is the use time.
+What distinguishes it from personalisation, however, is the use of time.

 Proponents say that “contextual marketing” promises to deliver ever greater customer understanding and therefore, according to Drucker, better marketing.
 But as this report explains, it also presents new operational challenges and exposes organisations to new risks.
-It a time of great upheaval for the marketing professions, digital contextual marketing is yet another source of complexity which requires new skills, practices and processes.
+It is a time of great upheaval for the marketing professions, digital contextual marketing is yet another source of complexity which requires new skills, practices and processes.
 But if it is to be truly transformational, companies must learn from contextual insights to offer greater value to their customers.

 What is contextual marketing?